M64GitHub/libtsprites/README.md

 It is assumed, that the terminal supports: UTF-8 unicode, 24 bit colors, and is set-up with a proper monospaced font.
 Tests so far were done on `kitty` on gnu/linux, the `gnome-terminal` (Ubuntu default), and `kitty` on the mac.
 Those for sure work well and fast.
-The `cygwin terminal` Windows (tested on Windows 10) also does the job, but is a bit slow. `iTerm2` on the mac "works" (technically), but has shown to be very slow.
+The `cygwin terminal` on Windows (tested on Windows 10) also does the job, but is a bit slow. `iTerm2` on the mac "works" (technically), but has shown to be very slow.
 A note about nerd-fonts (https://www.nerdfonts.com/font-downloads) shall be given here as well.